-I’ve been hearing a lot about reverse seared steaks, so I thought we’d give it a try.
+I’ve been hearing a lot about Reverse Seared Ribeyes with Garlic Herb Butter, so I thought we’d give this recipe a try.

 There aren’t too many word my husband likes hearing more than STEAK (maybe beer also 😉 ).